 - Executive Committee: The Executive Committee oversees issues of budgeting, personnel, technology, and communications with mediators.
 This Committee also acts for the Commission in emergency matters and serves as the Commission's liaison to the Supreme Court and to the Administrative Office of the Courts.
 The current chair of this Committee is Judge William A. Webb.

 - Grievance Committee: This Committee reviews matters related to the moral character, conduct, or fitness to practice of applicants for mediator certification or certification renewal or of managers and trainers affiliated with certified mediator training programs or programs seeking such certification.
 This committee also investigates complaints about mediator conduct filed with the Commission and, where appropriate, imposes discipline.
-The current chair of this Committee is Judge Teresa H. Vincent.
+The current chair of this Committee is Debra Griffiths.

 - Mediator Certification and Training Committee: This Committee makes recommendations relating to education and training requirements for mediators and drafts proposed policy, rules, and forms related to certification, certification renewal, and continuing education of mediators.
 The Committee also oversees the mediator certification and renewal processes.
 Lastly, this Committee also oversees certification of mediator training programs and assists staff in evaluating trainer applications.
-The current chair of this Committee is Richard G. Long, Jr.
+The current chair of this Committee is Judge John M. Tyson.

 - New Media Committee: This Committee oversees the Commission's website and new media platforms and makes recommendations on technology, social media and communications to the Commission.
 The Chair of this Committee is Tom Clare.